sarfarazit08/CodeRepo/Azure/Learn Microsoft Azure.md

   "There is a sense of **location independence** in that the customer generally has no control or knowledge over the exact location of the provided resources..."

-e.g., AWS, Azure, Google Cloud, Office365 etc.
+e.g., AWS, Azure, Google Cloud, Office365, Dropbox, Netflix etc.

 + ___Rapid elasticity___: "Capabilities can be elastically provisioned and released... ... to **scale rapidly** outward and inward commensurate with demand."